cbmono/hapijs-seed-mvc/README.md

 ## Tests

-This project has to kind of tests: UnitTest and API Tests.
+This project has two kind of tests: _UnitTest_ and _API Tests_.
 For both [Jasmine2] is being used.
-If you want to execute both kind of tests at the same time, you can run:
+If you want to execute both kind of tests (including Test Coverage), run:
 ```
 gulp test
 ```